circinusX1/rssh_client/README.md

      * The reverse shell tunel is open to the server as long you keep the web shell terminal window open.
          * If there is no activity in shell for about 4 minutes the remote Linux meeiotrev service closes the ssh session.
      * Uses HTTPS + [XDEA]
-     * UDP punch-tru helper thread uses XDEA.
-UDP is used to speed things up therefore is not important.
+     * The UDP you see is used to speed things up, it punch-tru the router to inform the client to pool now, not by pool interval, because the user just clicked connect onthe web page.
      * Choose a strong username and password for the WEB basic authentication.
      * Choose strong password for your linux device.
 Dont use id_rsa key for now when installing.
      * Always close you session from the CLOSE SESSION web button.